Antos23/Computational-Social-Science/README.md

 - R1) What are the most common words of the tweets related to Alexandria Ocasio-Cortez?
 - R2) What words are linked together in terms of co-occurrences?
 - R3) What are the main topics of the tweets?

+<i>N.B.: the analysis was carried out before the latest American election. </i>